 Seahorse

-Sea horses might not look like a typical fish but they are classified as a fish.
+Seahorses might not look like a typical fish, but they are classified as a fish.

 Seahorses mate for life.
 In fact, they are among the only animal species on Earth in which the male carries the unborn young.

-Sea horses main predators are crabs.
+Seahorses main predators are crabs.

-There are a number of species of seahorse in Zanzibar such as the Spiny Seahorse.
+There are a number of species of seahorse in Zanzibar, such as the Spiny Seahorse.
 Our guides know where to find them on Tumbatu Island and Magic Reef.

 Mantis Shrimp

 Mantis shrimp have the best color vision on our planet.
 Their eyes mounted on mobile stalks and constantly moving about, independently of each other.
-Obviously, the most complex eyes in the animal kingdom.

-The mantis Shrimp has a striking punch that can reach the same speed as a .22-caliber bullet.
-It kills it’s prey with a deadly strike, so keep your fingers away!
+The mantis shrimp has a striking punch that can reach the same speed as a .22-caliber bullet.
+It kills its prey with a deadly strike, so keep your fingers away!

 Mantis Shrimp is very common on Zanzibar on all dive sites.